Understanding Polly Beak Deformity and its Relationship with Rhinoplasty

 What Causes Polly Beak Deformity?

-Polly Beak Deformity is caused by several factors like excess scarring in the supratip area, high anterior septal angle, underprojected tip with poor tip support, overresection of the nasal dorsum, short medial crura, thick nasal skin, and overgrowth of the septum or cartilaginous midvault.
-It can also occur when there is damage to the lower lateral cartilages during prior rhinoplasties or the failure to remove excess skin at the tip post-rhinoplasty.
+Polly Beak Deformity is caused by several factors like excess scarring in the supratip area, high anterior septal angle, underprojected tip with poor tip support, overresection of the nasal dorsum (also referred to as over resection), short medial crura, thick nasal skin, and overgrowth of the septum or cartilaginous midvault.
+It can also occur when there is damage to the lower lateral cartilages, tip cartilage, or lower nose during prior rhinoplasties, or the failure to remove excess tissue or excess skin at the tip post-rhinoplasty.

 What does Polly Beak Deformity Look Like?

 Polly Beak Deformity can take on various appearances, depending on the severity and underlying cause.
-In general, it appears as a visible bump or fullness in the supratip area of the nasal bridge, creating a parrot beak-like appearance.(1) However, in some cases, it can also lead to underrotation of the nasal tip, resulting in an unbalanced or unnatural-looking nose shape.
+In general, it appears as a visible bump or fullness in the supratip area of the nasal bridge, creating a parrot's beak-like appearance, also known as a parrot's beak deformity.(1) However, in some cases, it can also lead to underrotation of the tip of the nose or nose tip, resulting in an unbalanced or unnatural-looking nose shape.

 Examples of polly beak deformities that required revision rhinoplasty